-To calculate the TI amount for article 34FR453, first select the cell corresponding to this calculation (E6) and then start entering the formula (either by starting with the equal sign or by clicking the formula button).
+- To calculate the TI amount for article 34FR453, select the cell corresponding to this calculation (E6) and then enter the formula (either by starting with the equal sign or by clicking the formula button).

 - either enter the formula directly with the keyboard

 - or build the formula by selecting the cells one at a time

 In the second example, clicking on cell D6 will automatically add its name to the formula bar.
 Another click on this cell will display D6+D6 because addition is the default operation in the spreadsheet.
 Push the * button to choose multiplication, and then select cell D11.